-Byredo Saints Collection at Christmas: May we introduce you to a special compilation of candles designed exclusively for the festive season: the Saints Collection from Byredo.
-The set is inspired by the holy aromas of a Catholic church, with the Rosewater Scented candle (£54) among the selection.
-It speaks of winter, spices and sophistication and is available now at libertylondon.com.
+Byredo Saints Candles for Christmas: The set is inspired by the holy aromas of a Catholic church and offer aromas of winter spices and sophistication at libertylondon.com.
 Liberty explains: “Inspired by the olfactory delights he experienced on a trip to his mother’s hometown in India, Swedish artist Ben Gorham started Byredo in 2006 with a mind to make fragrances instead of paintings.
 Bringing simplicity and an understated approach to perfumery, he began making simple compositions from the highest quality materials.
 The perfumes are inspired by people, places and memories.”

 Cire Trudon Candles in Festive Fragrances: Cire Trudon was founded in 1643 when a salesman, grocer and wax merchant Claude Trudon arrived in Paris and took ownership of a store in Rue Saint Honore.
 On the eve of Louis XIV’s reign, Trudon created a small family manufacturing business that was to carry his name forward and make his family’s fortune.
 Throughout the 17th century, his firm became the Royal Wax Manufacturer and official supplier to the French Court.
 In 1737, Hierosme Trudon purchased the most famous wax factories of the era from the official wax provider to King Louis XV.
 Cire Trudon grew and began supplying the French court and the most important churches.
 Cire Trudon supplied Versailles until the end of the monarchy, then produced candles for Napoleon Bonaparte.
 Cire Trudon continued its work throughout the centuries, without ever interrupting its activity, and is still renowned as one of the world’s greatest candlemakers.
 Look out also for Cire Trudon scented matches.
 For a selection of Cire Trudon products to purchase you can visit amara.com or johnlewis.com, among others.

 WoodWick Crackling Candles: WoodWick Jar Candles or HearthWick Candles are known for their soothing sound of a crackling log fire when burning.
-These luxuriously scented candles will burn for up to a hundred hours, are made of a high quality soy wax blend and are available in a wide variety of fragrances.
-Seasonal scents include: “Fireside”, a signature fragrance that balances the natural scents of amber, vetiver and musk to capture the essence of a cosy evening by the fire; “Crimson Berries”, combining Christmas berries, a touch of warm spice and mistletoe essence.
-For more options visit woodwickcandleshop.co.uk.
+These luxuriously scented candles will burn for up to a hundred hours, are made of a high quality soy wax blend and are available in a wide variety of fragrances, including seasonal scents.
+For options visit woodwickcandleshop.co.uk.

 There are numerous varieties of scented tea-lights on the market.
 They will give shorter bursts of basic fragrance, without the quality or lasting impact of the larger scented candles from Diptyque, Jo Malone and Frederic Malle.
 Consider using them in cloakrooms, bathrooms and WC’s.